kboeff/sudoku-solver/README.md

 # sudoku-solver

 The goal is to use Tesseract.js to recognize photos of sudoku field and solve that.<br>
-OCR is doing well, but has trouble distinguishing symbols from other graphic elements (like the sudoku grid).
+OCR is doing well, but has trouble distinguishing the numbers when there's a grid.